ttvd/houdini-sop-volume-center-points/README.md

 * Define HOUDINI_VERSION env variable to be the version of Houdini 15 you wish to build against (for example "15.0.313").
 * Alternatively, you can have HFS env variable defined (set when you source houdini_setup).
 * Generate build files from CMake for your favorite build system.
-* Build the SOP Houdini dso (SOP_VoxelCenterPoints.dylib or SOP_VoxelCenterPoints.dll).
+* Build the SOP Houdini dso (SOP_VolumeCenterPoints.dylib or SOP_VolumeCenterPoints.dll).
 * Place the dso in the appropriate Houdini dso folder.
   * On OS X this would be /Users/your_username/Library/Preferences/houdini/15.0/dso/

 ## Usage

-* Place Voxel Center Points SOP in your SOP network.
+* Place Volume Center Points SOP in your SOP network.
 * Use any volume as an input.
 For each non-zero value voxel a point will be generated.
 * Parameters are:
     * Maintain Volume Transform - input volume transform will be kept when generating points.)